 At Cognitive FX, we have designed a specialized treatment plan, known as EPIC Treatment, to target the root cause of post-concussion syndrome, neurovascular coupling.
 95% of our patients experience statistically verified restoration of brain function after treatment.

-We use many multidisciplinary therapies during a week of treatment, such as occupational therapy, cognitive therapy, and sensorimotor therapy.
+We use many multidisciplinary therapies during treatment, such as occupational therapy, cognitive therapy, and sensorimotor therapy.
 We also employ physical therapy, including neuromuscular therapy, in conjunction with those other therapies.

 In this article, we’ll describe some of the physical therapy techniques we use and explain how they can help:

 If you’ve been suffering from long-lasting symptoms after experiencing a concussion or other brain trauma, we can help.
 To learn whether you’re a good candidate for treatment, schedule a consultation.

 Can Physical Therapy Help with Post-Concussion Syndrome?